 Putting it all Together

 Personal finance and financial independence can be a pretty simple concept if we let it be.
-If you focus on making as much money as you can and saving and investing that money, you’ll be on the fast track for financial independence.
+Every action you take on your finances can be boiled down into one of two actions.